In photography, focal length is the distance in mm between the sensor and the point at which light rays converge to form an image.

 When you take pictures using a zoom lens, you’re changing the focal length while keeping the camera in the same position.

-This allows you to frame different subjects without moving around, but it also changes the relationship between foreground and background objects because they’ll look closer or farther away depending on your focal length.
+This allows you to frame different subjects without moving around while changing the relationship between the foreground and background objects.
+This way, they’ll look closer or farther away depending on your focal length.

 How Does Focal Length Work With Camera Lenses?

-Focal length is an important part of any camera lens, but it isn’t something that is immediately obvious to everyone.
-It’s particularly important for photographers who want to get the most out of their camera.
+Focal length is an important part of any camera lens, but it isn’t immediately obvious to everyone.
+It is important for photographers who want to get the most out of their cameras.

 What Does 50mm Focal Length Mean?